rawphp-framework/rawphp-docs/docs/objects/router.md

 ### Custom Route

-You can add a route that handles multiple HTTP request methods with the Slim application's `map()` method.
+You can add a route that handles multiple HTTP request methods with the RawPHP application's `map()` method.
 It accepts three arguments:

 1. Array of HTTP methods
 2. The route pattern (with optional named placeholders)